dbmi-pitt/xmeso-TermExtractor/README.md

-The ExtractTermsRuta code builds a dictionary of terms for use by Ruta from i2b2's ontology.
+The xmeso-TermExtractor code builds a dictionary of terms for use by Ruta from i2b2's ontology.
 The code interfaces with the Unified Medical Language System (UMLS) API

 https://documentation.uts.nlm.nih.gov/